raghavagps/PlantDRPpred/README.md

 # PlantDRPpred
-A method for prediction plant resistance protein
+A method for prediction Plant Diesease Resistance Protein

 # Introduction
 plantDRPpred is developed for predicting, mapping and scanning plant resistances proteins .
-More information on prrpred is available from its web server http://webs.iiitd.edu.in/raghava/plantDRPpred.
+More information on PlantDRPpred is available from its web server http://webs.iiitd.edu.in/raghava/plantdrppred.
 This page provide information about standalone version of plantDRPpred.

 ## PIP Installation
 PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package